Street Fighter Alpha 3: Reception

 In Japan, Game Machine listed Street Fighter Alpha 3 on their September 1, 1998 issue as being the second most-successful arcade game of the month.
 Its April 15, 2001 issue reported that Zero 3 Upper was the best-selling arcade game of the month.

 On release, Famitsu magazine scored the Sega Saturn version of the game a 32 out of 40; they later scored it 30 out of 40.
 The PlayStation version also scored 32 out of 40 on release.
-The Dreamcast version scored slightly better, receiving a 33 out of 40.

 The Official UK PlayStation Magazine said that the game would outlast Tekken 3, and stated "the only thing to tarnish this is the graphics.
 So if you think gameplay is more important than texture-mapped polygons, consider the score to be a ten."

 Next Generation reviewed the PlayStation version of the game, rating it four stars out of five, and stated that "Capcom may have outdone itself with the most playable and innovative fighting game since the original Street Fighter II."

 Game Informer gave the PlayStation portable version of the game an overall score of 7.75 out of 10 praising how the game being a great version of the classic fighting game and the gameplay and loading times as being seamless and stating “a perfect arcade conversion that will please Street Fighter fans.”

 By 2003, the Game Boy Advance version had sold over 30,000 copies.
 Meanwhile, the original PlayStation version sold a million units as of June 2016.

 In 2019, Game Informer ranked it as the 18th best fighting game of all time.